 Why Flow Visualization is important

-- Human can understand physically well compared to theatrical concept of any subject.
+- Humans can understand physically well compared to the theatrical concept of any subject.

-- A real picture of phenomenon is considered to be equivalent of a thousands of words
+- A real picture of the phenomenon is considered to be equivalent to thousands of words

-- Visual examination of flow field has important before evolution of numerical or CFD methods
+- Visual examination of flow field has important before the evolution of numerical or CFD methods

 - Physical understanding of flow phenomenon

 - Validation of numerical model or theory results

 - Different techniques have been used for flow visualization in experiments and CFD simulations

 Commonly used methods in Experiments